letheanVPN/lthn-app-vpn/README.md

 # intense-vpn
-This repository contains code needed to setup and run the Lethean Virtual Private Network (VPN).
+This repository contains code needed to setup and run an exit node on the Lethean Virtual Private Network (VPN).

+**The exit node is currently only supported on Linux.**

 ## Design
 ITNS (aka LTHN) VPN dispatcher is a tool that orchestrates all other modules (proxy, VPN, config, etc.).
 It does not provide any VPN functionality by itself.